tensorflow/tensorflow/tensorflow/docs_src/get_started/datasets_quickstart.md

 shuffled.
 The Iris data set only contains 150 examples.

 The @{tf.data.Dataset.repeat$`repeat`} method has the `Dataset` restart when it reaches the end.
-To limit the number of epochss, set the `count` argument.
+To limit the number of epochs, set the `count` argument.

 The @{tf.data.Dataset.repeat$`batch`} method collects a number of examples and stacks them, to create batches.
 This adds a dimension to their shape.
 The new